-Chemistry 11 COURSE OUTLINE Overview This Chemistry 11 course fully meets the learning outcomes for the new BC Curriculum.
+Chemistry 12 COURSE OUTLINE Overview This Chemistry 12 course fully meets the learning outcomes for the new BC Curriculum.
 This engaging and easy to navigate course was designed to help students reach their full potential in Secondary Science.
 Each lesson contains carefully selected practice problems and extra resources.
 Online lessons are video-based, and students have complete control over the pace at which they learn-lessons can be paused, resumed and repeated using simple navigation buttons.
 Examples are interactive with animated step-by-step flash and video whiteboard solutions.
 Extra resources, including alternate lessons and examples, have been carefully selected to assist students who need additional instruction.
-Prerequisites: Science 10 with a minimum mark of C+ Course Content and Timelines The timelines suggested are based on a 10-month fall course September to June.
-Timelines should be adjusted based on each student's situation.
-Unit 1: Introduction to Chemistry (complete by the end of September) Unit 2: Atomic Theory (Complete by the end of October) Unit 3: Naming Compounds (Complete by the end of November) Unit 4: The Mole Concept (Complete by the middle of January) Midterm Exam: (Covers materials from units 1 to 4) Unit 5: Empirical Formula (Complete by the middle of February) Unit 6: Chemical Reactions (Complete by the end of Spring Break) Unit 7: Solution Chemistry (Complete by the end of April) Unit 8: Organic Chemistry (Complete by the beginning of June) Final Exam: Must write before June 14 (Review unit 1 to unit 8) Course Materials No textbook is required.
+Prerequisites: Chemistry 11 with a minimum recommended mark of C+ Course Content and Timelines The timelines suggested are based on a 10-month fall course September to June.
+Timelines should be adjusted based on each student's situation. - Unit 1: Reaction Rates (complete by the end of September) - Unit 2: Reaction Energies (Complete by the end of October) Unit 3: Equilibrium (Complete by the end of November) Unit 4: Solubility (Complete by the middle of January) Midterm Exam: (Covers materials from units 1 to 4) Unit 5: Acids and Bases (Complete by the middle of February) Unit 6: Acid and Base Calculations (Complete by the end of Spring Break) Unit 7: Redox Reactions (Complete by the end of April) Unit 8: Redox Cells (Complete by the beginning of June) Final Exam: Must write before June 14 (Review unit 1 to unit 8) Course Materials No textbook is required.
 Course content is delivered on our Moodle platform by videos, online links and associated worksheets.
-A scientific calculator is required, and should be brought to the test center when writing exams.
+A scientific calculator is required and should be brought to the test center when writing exams.
 You should print out the formula sheet package from the first page of the moodle course.
 The package contains a periodic table, a list of names, symbols, and atomic masses and numbers of elements, and a list of common ions with their charges.
 You will receive a copy of the formula sheet package when you write your exams.
-Additional Websites Mathematics and Educational Websites that may help students: Also for review and enrichment there are outstanding Chemistry videos and assignments on the website: Khan Academy Information about the British Columbia Chemistry 11 curriculum: https://curriculum.gov.bc.ca/curriculum/science/11/chemistry
+Additional Websites Mathematics and Educational Websites that may help students: Also for review and enrichment there are outstanding Chemistry videos and assignments on the website: Khan Academy Information about the British Columbia Chemistry 12 curriculum: https://curriculum.gov.bc.ca/curriculum/science/12/chemistry

 Assessment Information

 Learning Guides 10 %

 Projects 15 %

 Practice Exams 10 %

 Unit Exams 30 %

 Midterm Exam (after unit 4) 15 %

 Final Exam 20 %

-Learning Guides and Projects

-Please print out and complete the Learning Guide and one project from each unit.
+Learning Guides and Projects Please print out and complete the Learning Guide and one project from each unit.
 The Learning Guide can be completed as you work through the lessons and the projects are applications which reinforce concepts introduced in the unit.
-After completing please scan your work in PDF format, and submit the Learning Guide and Project on moodle in the submission box at the end of the unit.
+After completing please scan your work in PDF format and submit the Learning Guide and Project on moodle in the submission box at the end of the unit.
 The Learning Guide and Projects, and the submission boxes for them for each unit can be found by clicking on the links on the menu bar on the first page of the course on moodle, as shown below: